50 Vintage Desserts Worth Trying Today

 On Good Friday, people around the world eat hot cross buns: sweet yeasted rolls flavored with spices and fruits.
 Baking lore says that a monk introduced the icing cross on the top in the 12th century.
 Baking the buns at home lets you enjoy them fresh from the oven, a real Easter treat.

 A classic of the American South.
 Reminiscent of pumpkin pie, sweet potato pie is packed with sweet, dense orange filing.
 Might sound strange, but give it a try.
-Many people prefer it to pumpkin pie, as sweet potatoes are less watery.
+Many people prefer it to pumpkin pie, as sweet potatoes contain less water.

 Mincemeat’s lack of popularity is no surprise.
 Its name evokes chopped raw meat…not exactly tempting.
 (In mediaeval times, mincemeat did indeed contain meat and fruit.)
 Today’s mincemeat is chopped up dried raisins, dates and other fruits, laced with a heady pour of booze.
 Ready to start baking now?